JacksonLuuuuu/INFO6205_233/README.md

-			    case TouchEnd: this.score = this.score*2;break;// Touch end will be rewarded case TouchBoundary: this.score = this.score==0?0:this.score/2;break;// Touch boundary is not recommended case TouchPipe: this.score = this.score==0?0:this.score/5;break;// Touch pipe is not allowed
+			    case TouchEnd: this.score = this.score*2;break;// Touch end will be rewarded case TouchBoundary: this.score = this.score==0?0:this.score/2;break;// Touch boundary is not recommended case TouchPipe: this.score = this.score==0?0:this.score/5;break;// Touch pipe is not allowed case Empty_handed: this.score = this.score<5?0:this.score-5;break;//Bird should better not do futile work because it may lose energy
 			    default: break;
 			}
 		}